Techtonique/nnetsauce/docs/source/Quickstart/Installation.rst

 And read the **Examples** section in the Help page displayed.
 Any other class name of the API Documentation (see sections :ref:`ref-regression-models`, :ref:`ref-classification-models` and :ref:`ref-time-series-models`) can be used instead of ``CustomRegressor``.

 Next section presents some **examples of use of nnetsauce** in Python, that are representative of its general philosophy, but not exhaustive.
-For more examples, you can refer to `these notebooks <https://github.com/thierrymoudiki/nnetsauce/tree/master/nnetsauce/demo>`_ or `this directory <https://github.com/thierrymoudiki/nnetsauce/tree/master/examples>`_.
+For more examples, you can refer to `these notebooks <https://github.com/thierrymoudiki/nnetsauce/tree/master/nnetsauce/demo>`_ or `this directory <https://github.com/thierrymoudiki/nnetsauce/tree/master/examples>`_; feel free to contribute yours in there too.